DIMA-UniversityOfUdine/cubes-stefano-rocco/journal.md

 I think I could use the `Object3D.clone()` function to spawn more instances of the lantern, which is a composite mesh.
 I've encountered a few issues using that function, specifically when copying a (composite) _transformed_ object, but this shouldn't be our case.

 - Provided I'll have enough time I'm going to add some details to the temple.
-This will most probably break symmetries so I shouldn't add them wihtout modifying the code, as if I don't they won't come along if I had to make some changes in the main model.
+This will most probably break symmetries so I shouldn't add them wihtout modifying the code, as if I don't they wouldn't come along if I had to make some changes in the main model.
 Yet, I guess I have to come to a compromise and proceed regardless of the object hierarchy.

 Also I think I've used too few colors so far, I really need to make some changes to the materials.